Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/HorizontalScrollSnap.md

 *Mask Area*|Maskable area for control, pages outside this area will be made inactive.
 Used in conjunction with the Mask Buffer.
 Recommended to also add a RectMask2D to MaskArea GO.
 *Mask Buffer*|The amount of page buffer to surround the Mask Area and control which pages are active / inactive.
 Lower value equals more active pages.
 *Jump On Enable*|By default the container will lerp to the start when enabled in the scene, this option overrides this and forces it to simply jump without lerping
-*Restart On Enable*|By default the container will return to the original starting page when enabled, this option overrides this behaviour and stays on the current selection
+*Restart On Enable*|By default the container will stay on the current selection, this option overrides this behaviour and returns to the original starting page when enabled.
 *Use Parent Transform*|When using prefabs in the ChildObjects array, the control with use the prefab transform values instead of resetting to the parent.
 *Child Objects*|An array of prefabs to load the control with.
 Can EITHER add children in to the scene or via this array but NOT both.
 ***On Selection Change Start*** (event) |The Event fired when the user starts changing the page via swipe or mouse